Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 • Feral Hogs: These non-native omnivores can cause problems for landowners and the environment.
 Handgun hunting provides an effective method for population control while offering an exciting hunting experience.

-Important Note: Always remember to check specific regulations and season dates for big game hunting in Texas.
+Always check specific regulations and season dates for big game hunting in Texas via the TPWD website.
 These can vary depending on the species and location.

-If you enjoy the fast-paced action of small game hunting, Texas offers a treasure trove of opportunities for handgun hunters.
-Here are some examples:
+If you enjoy the fast-paced action of small game hunting, Texas offers a treasure trove of opportunities for handgun hunters:

 • Squirrels: Found throughout Texas in various habitats, squirrels are a popular target for handgun hunters due to their abundance and relatively small size.